spencedalley/neonblue/README.md

 The API service uses a relational database (PostgreSQL in this setup) for persistence.
 The initial setup requires running database migrations and is handled by the `migrate` service in the docker-compose.yml.

+The database can be accessed using the pgadmin service provisioned by docker-compose.
+Navigate to localhost:5050 after running `docker-compose up` to access pgadmin.

 ### 3\.
 Access the API